forieux/animatron/README.md

 # Authors

 If you want to contribute, email me.
+If you use it, please cite me I, and link to that page.

-I'm François Orieux (http://pro.orieux.fr), an assistant professor at Paris-Saclay University, in Laboratoire des Signaux et Systèmes.
+I'm François Orieux (http://pro.orieux.fr), an assistant professor, Paris-Saclay University, in Laboratoire des Signaux et Systèmes.

+# TODO

+- Clean codebase and repository.

+Long term

+- win and osx support
+- octave or matlab support
+- web frontend (based on jupyter I suppose)